sdsc-ordes/shacl-api/README.md

 > Alternatively, you may enter the devshell directly with :
 > `nix develop ./tools/nix#default --accept-flake-config --command "zsh"`

+The server and containers use the `.env` file in the repository, before running them, you should copy `.env.dist` to `.env` and set desired values for the variables inside.

+### With nix

+The nix dev-shell contains all dependencies to run the project.
+Once you're inside, you can run `just serve` to start the server, or `just watch` to automatically reload it when the source files changes.

+This is recommended for development.

+> [!TIP]
+> If the variables in your `.env` are set up for the docker image, you may want to override the variable directly, e.g. `SHAPES_PATH=./tests/data/val_ok_shapes.ttl just serve`

 ### With docker